 In 2023, SB 544 (Laird, Chapter 216, Statutes of 2023) was signed into law, modernizing the Bagley-Keene Open Meeting Act to provide two new teleconference meeting options for state bodies to hold public meetings.
 Those two options are set to sunset on January 1, 2026.
-This bill would delete the sunset date, extending the two options indefinitely.
+This bill would extend sunset date for the two options until January 1, 2030.